Har , har, Mahadev !

 “jo log basha me gaali aur gandagi dekhte hain ,assi ke log unhe chew samajhte hain…. aur b ke,jise tum gaali samajhte ho,wo assi ki rashtra bhasha hai..”

 “जो लोग भाषा में गाली और गंदगी देखते हैं ,अस्सी के लोग उन्हे चूतिया समझते हैं ….और भों-के ,जिसे तुम गाली समझते हो,वो अस्सी की राष्ट्र भाषा है”।

 (this was in reference to the saffron threat against holding the legendary Mahamoorkh Kavi Sammelan on holi.)

-This film must be supported by watching it anyhow.If one doesnt mind Hindi,Kashi ka Assi is a great novel to know Kashi as well.
+This film must be supported by watching it anyhow.If one can read Hindi,Kashi ka Assi is a great novel to know Kashi.

 #mohallaassi #kashikaassi #kashinathSingh #assighat #chandraprakashdwivedi #harharmahadev #kashi #banaras #varanasi #UP